kauredo/real_estate_scraper/docs/improvements/improvements-promo-site.md

 - Maintainable: Each page/feature has its own translation file
 - Scalable: Easy to add new pages without bloating a single file
 - Organized: Clear separation of concerns
+- SEO-friendly: All SEO meta data centralized in seo.json for easy management

 ---